Shiitake mushrooms — Carcinogenic?

 I have been putting mushrooms in my family meals often over the last several months.
 I mainly use shiitake.
 I just read some mushrooms may contain carcinogens.
 I'm worried because I've been feeding mushrooms to my family.
 Are mushrooms healthy or not?

+Hopefully this alleviates your concerns about adding mushrooms to your family meals.
 If you have other nutrition questions, you may consider checking out the Go Ask Alice!
 Nutrition & Physical Activity archive.
 In the meantime, continue having fun cooking with fungi!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?